Chocolate Ice Cream is smooth, delicious, and creamy; the perfect dessert for any occasion.

-So it rained all day last Saturday and usually, I would adventure out, but I chose to stay indoor and watch a few movies.
-I have not had a chance to watch any shows or movies on television for many weeks because I have been very busy setting up my next business adventure that is my e-commerce site.
+So it rained all day last Saturday, and usually, I would adventure out, but I chose to stay indoors and watch a few movies.
+I have not had a chance to watch any shows or movies on television for many weeks because I have been swamped with setting up my website.
 I can’t wait to see the finished site.
 So excited!
-What better way to relax and enjoy a few free hours I have but with a bowl of delicious Chocolate Ice Cream.
+What better way to relax and enjoy a few free hours than I have but with a bowl of delicious Chocolate Ice Cream?

-Since I bought my ice cream maker last year, I have been trying very few new recipes, failing some and succeeding at some.
+Since I bought my ice cream maker last year, I have tried significantly few new recipes, failing some and succeeding at some.
 One that I have mastered and enjoy making is Chocolate Ice Cream.
 I know, I know!
 Chocolate Ice Cream!
-Yes, and for some silly reason, I have not been very successful at making this wonderful treat.
+Yes, and for some silly reason, I have not been successful at making this wonderful treat.
 You will never guess why!
 I bet you can’t!
 Whole milk!
 Yes!

-Since I have not been able to properly digest whole milk, I have been using lactose-free milk.
-I slowly realized that I cannot substitute whole milk for many recipes.
-This Chocolate Ice Cream recipe requires whole milk to have a rich taste and smooth texture.
+Since I have not been able to digest whole milk properly, I have been using lactose-free milk.
+I slowly realized that I could not substitute whole milk for many recipes.
+This Ice Cream recipe requires whole milk to have a rich taste and smooth texture.

-The lactose-free milk does not give the ice cream the same consistency as would whole milk.
-I am not so sure if the Lactase enzyme has anything to do with it, but I bet it does.
+The lactose-free milk does not give the ice cream the same consistency as whole milk.
+I am unsure if the Lactase enzyme has anything to do with it, but I bet it does.
 Oh, well!
 No time to figure out science.
 LOL

-This Chocolate Ice Cream recipe is from The Perfect Scoop by David Lebovitz.
+This ice Cream recipe is from The Perfect Scoop by David Lebovitz.
 The recipe book was an investment well worth it.
-In other to succeed this chocolate ice cream recipe, a good brand of chocolate is required.
+A good brand of chocolate is required to succeed in this chocolate ice cream recipe.
 If you are thinking about giving up on homemade ice cream, do not!
 Try this one, and you will fall in love with it.

 - Makes about 1 quart 1 liter